ankane/dbx/README.md

 There are a few limitations with date and time columns to be aware of:

-- With RMySQL, date and time columns are returned as character vectors.
+- With RMySQL, date and time columns are returned as character vectors in UTC.
 For this reason, we recommend RMariaDB instead.
 - With SQLite, there is [no native support](https://www.sqlite.org/datatype3.html) for date or time columns.

 ## Database Credentials